 Upon completion of the program, graduates are able to:

-CRDN 4.1 Participate in management of human resources.
+CRDN 4.1 Participate in management functions of human resources (such as hiring, training and scheduling).

-CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food.
+CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, clients, patients, facilities and food.

-CRDN 4.3 Conduct clinical and customer service quality management activities.
+CRDN 4.3 Conduct clinical and client service quality management activities (such as quality improvement or quality assurance projects).

-CRDN 4.4 Apply current nutrition informatics to develop, store, retrieve and disseminate information and data.
+CRDN 4.4 Apply current information technologies to develop, manage and disseminate nutrition information and data.

 CRDN 4.5 Analyze quality, financial and productivity data for use in planning.